Marilyn Simons takes a solo turn in philanthropy

 The Simons, as well as Jim Simons’ two surviving children from his first marriage, Liz and Nathaniel, have signed the Giving Pledge, an initiative started by Microsoft’s Bill Gates and investor Warren Buffett that enlists billionaires to give away half their income in their lifetime or after.

 Neither Marilyn Simons nor her husband grew up in the superwealthy class.
-James Simons' father owned a shoe factory, and his mother was a homemaker.
+James Simons' father sold shoes manufactured in his father-in-law's shoe factory, and his mother was a homemaker.
 Marilyn Simons said her mother Violet was never happier than when she heard her daughter had a job, whether at the Kosher Deli or as a Howard Johnson's "fish fry girl."
 The eldest of two girls and a boy, she was a graduate of the all-girls Academy of St. Joseph in Brentwood, and was the first female in her family to attend college.

 She lived in a brick house that her father Walter and his fellow bricklayers built in his hometown of Brightwaters, near Bay Shore, and she would see him worry about the ups and downs of his business, which employed “a lot of family and friends.”
 On weekends she would sometimes walk his job sites with him, including big jobs from Stony Brook University to the Shoreham nuclear plant.